sebkln/form_examples/README.md

 - Personalized salutation in email, depending on the selected title in the form.
 - For all newly added email finishers, FluidEmail ist enabled by default.

+### Custom prototype (complaint form)

+- Uses the custom prototype `complaintForm` to set different template paths and a different class for the `SingleSelect` field.
+- The `SummaryPage` partial shows how to render individual form field labels and values.

 ## Translating forms

 This extension provides some localization files to demonstrates how translating forms (labels, placeholders,